aklump/bem/README.md

 ## "Global" Innovation

-You'll find an innovation in this project called "global".
+You'll find an innovation in this project called _global_.
 It can be used to target common parts across all blocks at once.
 Refer to the example below where `component` and `component__content` represent the _global block_ and _global element_, respectively.
 This innovation, in this case, allows you to target all three components' `content` in a single line of CSS.
 It can be thought of as a means of grouping.
 Use the the `plusGlobal()` method for this feature.

 ```html
 <section>